grpc/grpc.io/content/docs/languages/go/basics.md

 As you can see, we call the method on the stub we got earlier.
 In our method parameters we create and populate a request protocol buffer object (in our case `Point`).
-We also pass a `context.Context` object which lets us change our RPC's behaviour if necessary, such as time-out/cancel an RPC in flight.
+We also pass a `context.Context` object which lets us change our RPC's behavior if necessary, such as time-out/cancel an RPC in flight.
 If the call doesn't return an error, then we can read the response information from the server from the first return value.